-a.
-Payments and Payment Due Dates
+1. Payments and Payment Due Dates

-The payment due dates are: February 5 for the fall term, June 5 for the spring term, and October b.
-Students' Responsibilities
+The payment due dates are: February 5 for the fall term, June 5 for the spring term, and October

 5 for the summer term.
 TMS will mail an invoice 30 days following the end of the term, with payment due within 15 days.
 TMS will mail one statement to students enrolled in this payment plan.
 Payments may be made via the TMS website or by calling TMS.